stepchowfun/proofs/proofs/ProxyGraph/README.md

 In addition to the usual graph structure, a proxy graph is equipped with two predicates on nodes:

-1. `egress(X)`: informally, indicates whether node `X` allows egress from its member nodes through this node
+1. `egress(X)`: informally, indicates whether node `X` allows egress from its member nodes through itself
-2. `ingress(X)`: informally, indicates whether node `X` allows ingress to its member nodes through this node
+2. `ingress(X)`: informally, indicates whether node `X` allows ingress to its member nodes through itself

 The following axioms determine which dependencies are allowed.